 You might not be able to eat your normal diet for a few days depending on the type of gastroscopy you’ve had.
 We will advise you accordingly.

-If your test was part of a range of diagnostic procedures coordinated by a Spire consultant they will have the results within up to a week.
+If your test was part of a range of diagnostic procedures coordinated by a Spire consultant the results should be ready several days later.
 We may need to make a follow-up appointment with you to discuss the results.

 We take an integrated approach so we can organise any other care that you may need should your test results show something abnormal.